dancer1325/cognigy-documentation/docs/voice-gateway/technical-capabilities.md

 - Observability features include [tracing call events with open telemetry](webapp/recent-calls.md).
 - Visual view of [speech latency](webapp/recent-calls.md#call-recordings) (TTS and STT) on each call.
 - [Caching of TTS audio](webapp/accounts.md#tts-prompt-caching) when possible to reduce costs.

-## Technical Support

-For any further or more specific questions about the Voice Gateway technical capabilities, contact [Cognigy technical support](../help/get-help.md).